kreso975/homebridge-http-sensors-switches/README.md

 > Read Status (On/Of), Turn ON (url), Turn OFF (url)

 > [!TIP]
-> If you don't have Manual switch and you don't mind when Homebridge is rebooted your device is going to be set as OFF
+> If you don't have Manual switch and you don't mind when Homebridge is rebooted, your device is going to be set as OFF
 > then you don't have to use Parameter urlStatus.

 > [!IMPORTANT]